CopperRated: PG Contains: Gay Theme, Sexual References.

 "Yes, I can.
 I know all about you.
 I only want to be with you, and they won't let me.
 That hurts!"

-We both cried, but couldn't touch or comfort each other.
-He was real.
-He had real needs and real desires, and I had made me the sum of them all.
+We were both crying, and we couldn't touch or comfort each other.
+He is real.
+He has real needs and real desires, and I had made me the sum of them all.

 "Time's over, let's go," the damned guard insists, pulling me from my chair.

 "But you never saw me!
 I never woke you!"

 "I was aware!" he cries.
 "I heard you speaking to me!
 I felt you touching me!"